rajhim/simple-result-angular/README.md

 # ItonicTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.
+## About

+Simple League App.
+You can enter Home & Away team name with score on specific date.
+These data will calculate and show played match, win, draw, loss and points

+## Demo Url

+The app is deployed in Heroku.
+Navigate to this [live preview](https://angular-leauge-app.herokuapp.com/) link.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve -o --port 1300` for a dev server.
+Navigate to `http://localhost:1300/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding